 • WMT Medic Course Notes (A5 200+ page book)

 • In-resort transportation to/from the slopes

 • Anything else not expressly mentioned above is excluded

 What’s not included in the fee?

 • Ski equipment – some days you’ll require touring skis which you can rent if you don’t have your own*

 • Ski passes – everyone must buy a Chamonix Rapid Card in advance (25 to 50 euros depending on when you get it).
-This is a pay as you go ski pass linked to a debit card so there is no queing for ski passes each day (applies only in the Chamonix resort area and Megeve).
-It will save you money and everyone the hassle of queing.
+This is a pay as you go ski pass linked to your credit card so there is no queing for ski passes each day (applies only in the Chamonix resort area, Les Houches and Megeve).
+It will normally save you money and everyone the hassle of queing.

 • Meals, drinks, cost of shared accommodation, flights, insurance, airport transfers